 SEC.
-47. Permission for Temporary Landing of a Foreign Crewmember. - A foreign crewmember on a vessel arriving in the Philippines may be permitted to land temporarily under such conditions as may be prescribed by the Commissioner.
-All expenses incurred by the Commission while the crewmember is on land shall be borne by the master, captain, agent, owner or consignee of the carrying vessel.
+47. Permission for Temporary Landing of a Foreign Crewmember. - A foreign crewmember on a vessel arriving in the Philippines may be permitted to land temporarily under such conditions as may be prescribed by the Commissioner. all expenses incurred by the Commission while the crewmember is on land shall be borne by the master, captain, agent, owner or consignee of the carrying vessel.

-20 REFUGEE STATUS
+REFUGEE STATUS

 SEC.
 48. Grant of Refugee Status. - Persons seeking refugee status may apply for recognition as a refugee upon seeking admission at any port of entry or within a reasonable time thereafter.
 Refugee status shall be granted after a determination by the Board that an applicant meets the qualifications of a refugee as defined in Section 3(z) hereof.
-Refugee status shall not be granted to an applicant if he/she:
+Refugee status shall not be granted to an applicant if he/ she:

-(a) has committed a crime against peace, a war crime, crime against humanity or any other crime under international law;

-- (b) has committed a serious non-political crime outside the Philippines prior to his admission as a refugee; or - (c) has been guilty of an act contrary to the purposes and principles of the United Nations. - SEC.
+- (a) Has committed a crime against peace, a war crime, crime against humanity or any other crime under international law; - (b) Has committed a serious non-political crime outside the Philippines prior to is admission as a refugee; or - (c) Has been guilty of an act contrary to the purposes and principles of the United Nations. - SEC.
 49. Cessation of Refugee Status.
-Refugee status granted under the previous section shall cease if a refugee: - (a) Voluntarily repatriates himself/herself or has re-established himself/herself in another State;
+Refugee status granted under the previous section shall cease if a refugee: - (a) Voluntarily repatriates himself/herself or has re-established himself/herself in another State; - (b) Acquired a new nationality and enjoys the protection of such a State; or

-- (b) Acquired a new nationality and enjoys the protection of such a State; or - (c) Can no longer continue to refuse to avail the protection of the country of his/her nationality or, not having a nationality, is able to return to the country of former habitual residence in view of the cessation of the reasons that resulted to his/her being a refugee:
+(c) Can no longer continue to refuse to avail the protection of the country of his/her nationality or, not having a nationality, is able to return to the country of former habitual residence in view of the cessation of the reasons that resulted to his/her being refugee: Provided, That this ground shall not apply if a refugee is able to invoke compelling reasons arising out of the previous persecution.

-\Provided\, That this ground shall not apply if a refugee is able to invoke compelling reasons arising out of the previous persecution. - SEC.
-50. Effect of Grant of Refugee Status to Refugee Dependents.
-A spouse, minor child, and other dependents of a foreigner who is granted a refugee status may, if not otherwise eligible under Section 48, be granted the same status as the refugee to assure family unity or when it is in the public interest. - SEC.
-51. Confidentiality of Information.
-In proceedings for the recognition of refugee status, the confidentiality of information shall be respected and no information relating to the refugee shall be shared with the country of origin, directly or indirectly. - SEC.
-52. Burden of Proof.
-In proceedings for the recognition of refugee status, the burden of proof lies with the applicant, subject to the principle of non-refoulment. - SEC.
-53. Stay of Exclusion or Deportation.
-Notwithstanding the provisions of Sections 78 and 86, the exclusion from entry and deportation of a foreigner shall be stayed during the pendency of an application for refugee status.
+SEC 50.
+Effect of Grant of Refugee Status to Refugee Dependents. - A spouse, minor child, and other dependents of a foreigner who is granted a refugee status may, if not otherwise eligible under Section 48, be granted the same status as the refugee to assure family unity or when it is in the public interest.

+SEC 51.
+Confidentiality of Information. - In proceedings for the recognition of refugee status, the confidentiality of information shall be respected and no information relating to the refugee shall be shared with the country of origin or country of former habitual residence, directly or indirectly.

+SEC 52.
+Burden of Proof. - In proceedings for the recognition of refugee status, the burden of proof lies with the applicant, subject to the principle of non-refoulement.

+SEC 53.
+Stay of Exclusion or Deportation. - Notwithstanding the provisions of Sections 78 and 86, the exclusion from entry and deportation of a foreigner shall be stayed during the pendency of an application for refugee status.
 Where grounds under Section 78 are present, the refugee shall be allowed entry and the application shall be immediately referred by the Immigration Officer to the Board.

-SEC.
-54. Detention of Refugee. - Detention of applicants for refugee status shall only be resorted to in cases arising out of illegal entry or unauthorized stay after consideration of other alternatives, as may be determined by the Commissioner.
+SEC 54.
+Detention of Refugee. - Detention of applicants for refugee status shall only be resorted to in cases arising out of illegal entry or unauthorized stay after consideration of other alternatives, as may be determined by the Commissioner.